Single transferable vote: Migration of preferences

 The relative performance of political parties in STV systems is sometimes analysed in a different fashion from that used in other electoral schemes.
 For example, seeing which candidates are declared elected on first-preference votes alone in the 2012 Scottish local elections, where 1223 members were elected, can be shown as follows:

-The data can also be analysed to find the proportion of voters who express only a single preference, or those who express a minimum number of preferences, to assess party strength.
-Where parties nominate multiple candidates in an electoral district, analysis can also be done to assess their relative strength.
+Party popularity can be determined by assessing the number of voters who express only a single preference (plumbed), as can the number of those who express a minimum number of preferences, all for candidates of one party.
+Where parties nominate multiple candidates in an electoral district, their relative popularity can be seen by their vote tallies.
+However, transfers as performed are based on the next usable preference marked on the ballot, not necessarily the next marked preference, the difference being some next-marked-preference candidates may have already been eliminated or elected, so the voter's marked preferences are not always seen in the final tallies.